 As people across the globe experience dispossession from resources, capabilities, and agency, achieving justice requires systemic and equitable change in the policies, decisions, and discourses that affect the lives and the rights of people of all genders.
 When underpinned by a strong feminist approach, advocacy – a planned action directed at influencing positive change in our communities and societies – can serve a powerful driver to amplify people’s voices and build agency towards social, economic and ecological justice.

-With pillars on feminism and advocacy, this two-week Certificate course will help participants deepen their understanding of feminism(s) and address issues of power, gender, and intersecting inequalities to plan and implement effective advocacy that strengthens community agency, participation, and voice.
+With pillars on feminism and advocacy, this three-week Certificate course will help participants deepen their understanding of feminism(s) and address issues of power, gender, and intersecting inequalities to plan and implement effective advocacy that strengthens community agency, participation, and voice.
 Using a decolonization lens, the course is designed to consider multiple perspectives (in the intimate, private, and public domains) in advancing feminist justice.
 It aims to build knowledge and skills through active experience sharing, and to explore opportunities for ongoing learning and collective action around issues of common concern.
 Building on experiences and literature in the areas of advocacy, feminist theory, communication, human rights, popular education, and social change, this course seeks to inspire and empower people of all genders to engage in purposeful and justice-oriented feminist advocacy.
 It is designed to equip participants with a rights-based and strategic framework to analyze past advocacy and to plan future or ongoing advocacy initiatives through a feminist lens.

 Benefits and Learning Objectives